tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         return f"MLP of [{', '.join(str(layer) for layer in self.layers)}]"
 ```

+You can ignore some of the clever coding in `MLP.__init__`.
+This ensures that
+all of the layers match up end-to-end dimension-wise.

-but this is not done just with floating point numbers. instead he uses this
+But this neural network is not build just with floating point numbers.
+Instead
-`Value` thing. what's that about?
+he uses this `Value` thing.
+What's that about?

 ## intro to the expression builder

-i said that one of micrograd's three components is an expression builder.
+I said that one of micrograd's three components is an expression graph builder.

-the way the expression builder works looks like a slightly more complicated way
+Using the expression builder looks like a slightly more complicated way of
-of doing math in python
+doing math in Python:

 ```console?lang=python&prompt=>>>,...
 >>> from micrograd.engine import Value